 Prepare a VirtualBox virtual machine to develop for UBOS using Arch Linux¶

-To set up an Arch Linux system for UBOS development in VirtualBox, first prepare a suitable virtual machine:
+To set up an Arch Linux system for UBOS development in VirtualBox, first prepare a suitable virtual machine.
+Installation for VMWare is quite similar although not documented in detail here (we are sure you can figure it out).

 Download VirtualBox and install it if you haven’t already.